realitytracing/Reality-Tracing/human-foundations/the-meta-auto-sovereignty-of-definition.md

 ---

-# XI.
+# XIII.
 Relation to False Constraints

-False constraints often appear as:
+False constraints often appear as statements such as:

 - you cannot call this harm because the category says it is not harm
 - you cannot call this coercion because no one physically forced you